materight/seq2seq-slot-filling/README.md

 ## Get started
 - Clone the repository
-- Install the required dependencies by running `pip install torch numpy pandas matplotlib`
+- Install the required dependencies by running `pip install -r requirements.txt`
 - From the repository root, open and run the Jupyter notebook `Seq2Seq.ipynb`

 **Note:** the model was developed and tested using Python 3.7.10.